hashicorp/terraform-provider-azurerm/website/docs/r/sentinel_alert_rule_nrt.html.markdown

 ---

-A `incident_configuration` block supports the following:
+A `incident` block supports the following:

-* `create_incident` - (Required) Whether to create an incident from alerts triggered by this Sentinel NRT Alert Rule?
+* `create_incident_enabled` - (Required) Whether to create an incident from alerts triggered by this Sentinel NRT Alert Rule?

 * `grouping` - (Optional) A `grouping` block as defined below.